Clinical Education Overview

 Students are required to complete a variety of clinical experiences in both the inpatient and outpatient settings.
 Integrated clinical experiences are at local clinics and the full-time experiences take place at a variety of clinics and health care facilities throughout California and partnering states.
 For a more detailed view of how the clinical education program fits into the curriculum, please see our curriculum graphic.

-Full-Time Clinical Experiences must be completed in at least one inpatient and one outpatient setting, and learners must achieve a passing grade in all three to meet program graduation requirements.
-Learners submit weekly planning forms, goals and reflections, participate in group forums, present in-services, and work under the supervision of a licensed PT.
+Full-time clinical experiences must be completed in at least one inpatient and one outpatient setting, and learners must achieve a passing grade in all three to meet program graduation requirements.
+During the clinical experiences, learners submit weekly planning forms, goals and reflections, participate in group forums, present in-services, and work under the supervision of a licensed PT.

 Clinical Settings & Patient Populations